Baton twirling: Description

-Baton twirling requires skillful coordination and extraordinary control of the human body.
-Additionally, it requires a great amount of flexibility in order to properly execute baton, dance, and gymnastics elements.
+Baton twirling requires skillful coordination and great control of the human body.
+Additionally, it requires great flexibility to execute baton, dance, and gymnastics elements properly.

 The foundation of baton twirling is the thumb toss.
 This trick is accomplished from the middle of the baton.
 The baton is held in one hand at the waist.
-The baton is rolled over the thumb and a slight hand movement lifts it into the air.
-The thumb toss can be increased in difficulty with one or more spins done under the toss, cartwheels, front walkovers, illusions or many more tricks.
-The baton can be tosses from either hand, but proficiency in both hands is preferable.
-The baton can be caught blind behind the head, at the side, under a kick, under one or both legs or in an illusion.
+The baton is rolled over the thumb, and a slight hand movement lifts it.
+The thumb toss can be increased in difficulty with one or more spins done under the toss, cartwheels, front walkovers, illusions, or many more tricks.
+The baton can be tossed from either hand, but proficiency in both hands is preferable.
+For example, the baton can be caught blind behind the head, at the side, under a kick, under one or both legs, or in an illusion.
 Other tosses include the open hand toss and flat spin toss.

 The sport of baton twirling has many tricks common to all twirlers.
 The elbow roll is a common trick.
-Continuous elbow rolls go over one elbow, dip, go over the second elbow, dip at the back, and over the first elbow again.
+Continuous elbow rolls go over one elbow, dip the second elbow, dip at the back, and over the first elbow again.
 This process can keep going as long as the baton stays in motion.
-Other common tricks include fishtails, open throats, open neck rolls, mouth rolls and more.
+Other common tricks include fishtails, open throats, open neck rolls, mouth rolls, and more.